 Kathrine Switzer went on to run the Boston Marathon eight times, and posted her personal best time of two hours and 51 minutes in 1975.
 Switzer played a major part of getting the women’s marathon accepted officially into the Olympic Games in 1984.

-This year, Switzer is running the 121st Boston Marathon again, at age 70 and she explains why on her website.
+Last year, Switzer ran the 121st Boston Marathon again, at age 70 and she explained why on her website.
 She focuses on creating change via 261 Fearless, a non-profit she founded that is described as "a global community of women who have found strength, power and fearlessness from putting one foot in front of the other."

-Go # 261, who paved the way for women runners everywhere.
-We'll be cheering you on all the way!
+Go # 261!
+You paved the way for women runners everywhere.

 What Do YOU Think?

 Were you surprised to learn that women were only allowed in the Boston Marathon in 1972?
 Had you ever heard Kathrine Switzer's story before?
 Have you run a marathon?
-Share your experience in the comments!
+Share your experience by leaving a comment below.